flanagancd68/talmidimway/content/sites/Galilee-North/2022-01-11-capernaum/index.en.md

 * Jesus marveled at the great faith of a Roman Centurion.
 Do we trust God in such a way that He would marvel at our faith?
 * Jesus also had to curse Capernaum because of it's collective lack of faith.

-> Following Jesus is not easy.
-As the saying goes, “if it were easy, everyone would be doing it.”
-Peter's words at the Capernaum synagogue remind us that even though we may not fully understand everything Jesus says, we *talmidim* must hang on and keep following in our Rabbi’s dust.
+> Following Jesus is not easy (as the saying goes, “if it were easy, everyone would be doing it").
+> Peter's words at the Capernaum synagogue in John 6 remind us that even though we may not fully understand everything Jesus says, *talmidim* must hang on and keep following in our Rabbi’s dust.
 God rewards those who diligently seek Him.